LibrePCB Developers Documentation

 Packages of package managers (e.g. APT, Flatpak, homebrew, ...) are updated by the corresponding package maintainers.
 Typically they clone the tag we released and then build the application from sources.
 Thanks to the translations checked into the release branches, package maintainers don't have to care about downloading translations from Transifex.

-4. On master, add a commit to increment the application's major version and the file format version.
+1. On master, add a commit to increment the application's major version and the file format version.
+In addition, set the define FILE_FORMAT_STABLE to 0.

 Create Release

-1. Make sure CI uses the latest Qt version.
-If necessary, update CI on master first and test the artifacts before starting with the release procedure.
+2. Make sure CI uses the latest Qt version.
+If necessary, update CI first and test the artifacts before proceeding with the release procedure.

 3. Make sure all submodules point to persistent commits (commits could be garbage collected when rebasing a branch, this would break the checkout of older releases!).
 If necessary, add tags to the submodule repositories to avoid garbage collection of these commits.

-7. Update the releases section in share/metainfo/org.librepcb.LibrePCB.appdata.xml, commit and push.
+5. Update the releases section in share/metainfo/org.librepcb.LibrePCB.metainfo.xml, commit (Message: Add X.Y.Z release notes to AppData XML) and push.

-8. Check if CI is successful and test the artifacts generated by CI.
+7. Check if CI is successful and test the artifacts generated by CI.
+Things to be checked explicitly:

-9. Important: Only preceed with the following steps if you have a lot of time to do the rest of the release procedure in one chunk!
+9. Important: Only proceed with the following steps if you have a lot of time to do the rest of the release procedure in one chunk!

 10. Publish the artifacts at https://download.librepcb.org/releases/.